cole-h06/verity-research/README.md

 # Project Verity

-A source credibility system for e-commerce product data.
+A source credibility system for e-commerce product specifications.

 # The Problem